-There are certain risks associated with the failure of the tailings storage facilities or the potential for other environmental degradation as a result of operational activities to occur.
+There are certain risks associated with the failure of the tailings storage facilities or with other environmental degradation associated with operational activities.
 These include but are not limited to: environmental impacts, biological and land use impacts, material property and economic loss, serious health and safety impacts, community impacts, regulatory censure, and public concern.
 The Corporation believes that it is taking every reasonable precaution, including working with its joint venture partner, to prevent potential risks from materializing, however there can be no assurance that such incidents will not occur or that such incidents would not have a material adverse effect on the Corporation's business, results of operations or financial performance.